Chefs Notes

 When the rice boils, put a lid on the pot, turn the heat down to low and set a 17-minute timer.
 Your skillet should be hot by this point, so add in 2 teaspoon of olive oil and place the chicken thighs in skin side down.
 Leave the chicken alone to cook for about 6 minutes.
 The idea here is that you want to get a nice deep golden brown colour on the skin before you flip it.

-6:50 pm - Onions & Garlic
+6:50 pm - Onions and Garlic

 6:52 pm - Red Bell Pepper

 Next up, cut the lobes off of 1 red bell pepper by starting at the top of the pepper, and using your knife to cut down while following the natural curve of the vegetable.
-Once you have all 4 lobes cut off, the pepper cut them in half, then slice them about a ¼ inch thick and set them aside.
+Once you have all 4 lobes cut off, cut them in half, then slice them about a ¼ inch thick and set them aside.

 6:54 pm - Flip the Chicken